Nishan8583/gogpt/README.md

  - `main.exe --audit-code -c settings.yaml`

 ### TODO
+- [x] A simple chat interactive interface to OpenAI.
+- [x] Send source code to openAI to find vulnerbility in soruce code and output results in directory.
- - [] Create a front end browser UI to upload zip files containing source codes.
+- [ ] Create a front end browser UI to upload zip files containing source codes.